DimitriPalmer22/Studio-Docs/Projects/Summer Project/Art/Art Feedback/05-30 Allister Model Feedback.md

 ![](<../../../../_Meta/Attachments/Pasted image 20250530153229.png>)

 For reference, this is Vivi from Final Fantasy IX.
 Here, the rim of the hat has a much thinner rim, and pretty much has no thickness to it.
-This is probably because the devs wanted to save polygons, but it still looks really good.
+This is probably because the devs wanted to save polygons, but it still looks really good and is honestly more like what I want for Allister.

 ![](<../../../../_Meta/Attachments/Black_Waltz_2-FFIX.PNG.webp>)